A criminal profile of the Gilgo Beach serial killer

 This suggests that he wanted some form of attention.

 For example, he may have enjoyed seeing his crimes on the news or hearing people talking about them.
-He might have even wanted people to connect the dots between his crimes and realize that a serial killer was among them.
+He might have even wanted people to connect the dots between the murders and realize that a serial killer was among them.

 A sadistic serial killer named Maury Travis was so desperate for media attention that he sent a local newspaper a map that pinpointed the location of one of his victims’ bodies.